 The Character and Fitness evaluation process is a critical part of bar admission.
 Prospective law students should carefully review the character and fitness requirements for the state in which they intend to practice.
-A directory of state bar examiners can be located here: http://www.ncbex.org/.
+For a directory of state bar examiners visit the National Conference of Bar Examiners (NCBE).

 Student records, including law school applications, may be reviewed by the Board of Law Examiners as part of the Character and Fitness evaluation process.
 Inconsistencies between the information disclosed on one’s law school application and his or her bar application may subject the applicant to further scrutiny, and require an amendment to his or her law school application.
 According to the Boyd School of Law Student Honor Code, students who have disciplinary or criminal problems that occur during the application process or after they begin law school have a continuous obligation to bring such problems to the attention of the Associate Dean for Student Affairs.